 We intend to build a highly specialized commercial organization to support the commercialization of tildacerfont, if approved, in the United States.
 Given a relatively small number of endocrinologists and specialists treat a large proportion of patients with classic CAH, we believe this market can be effectively addressed with a modest-sized targeted commercial sales force, alongside various high-touch patient initiatives.
 If tildacerfont is approved for additional indications, we plan to leverage our rare disorder commercial infrastructure and expertise to efficiently address those patient populations.
 We will seek strategic collaborations to benefit from the resources of biopharmaceutical companies specialized in either relevant disease areas or geographies in markets outside the United States.
 In January 2023, we and Kaken Pharmaceutical Co.
 Ltd. ("Kaken") entered into an exclusive licensing agreement for the development and commercialization of tildacerfont for the treatment of CAH in Japan (the "Kaken License Agreement").
-Under the terms of the Kaken License Agreement, we received an upfront payment of \$15.0 million from Kaken in April 2023 and will be eligible to receive additional payments upon the achievement of future development and commercial milestones, as well as tiered double-digit royalties on net sales in Japan.
-Kaken will be responsible for the clinical development and commercialization of tildacerfont in Japan, and we will retain all rights to tildacerfont in all other geographies.
+Under the terms of the Kaken License Agreement, we received an upfront payment of \$15.0 million from Kaken in April 2023 and will be eligible to receive additional payments upon the achievement of future development and commercialization of tildacerfont in Japan, and we will retain all rights to tildacerfont in all other geographies.
 Kaken will also be responsible for securing and maintaining regulatory approvals necessary to market and sell tildacerfont in Japan.